Mini-class

 • The blue $\color{blue}{w_t}$ is the truncated IS weight: extremely large ratios are capped at a constant $C_{\text{IS}}$.

-• From the three-policy TRPO perspective, this is a soft way to downweight tokens where behavior and reference policies differ significantly, effectively reducing their contribution to $\alpha_1$ in the gradient.
+• From the three-policy TRPO perspective, this is a soft way to downweight tokens where behavior and reference policies differ significantly, thereby reducing their influence on the effective training distribution.

 IcePop also uses $\rho_t^{(\text{ref}\leftarrow\text{beh})}$ as a discrepancy measure, but opts for two-sided masking: